 From experience, many homeowners consider 15-and-30 watts speakers good enough.
 Most of them prefer 20 watts.
 The volume may not be so high, but considering that most people don’t want noise at home, this is often high enough.

-Why do most people opt for the 500-watt speaker, not 1,000?
+Why do most people opt for the 500-watt speaker and not the 1,000?
 It’s important to note that “loudness’ isn’t the same as high quality.
 The 500-watt speakers offer an outstanding balance of sound quality and power compared to their 1000-watts counterparts.
 In most cases, they fail to produce high fidelity due to inadequate power supply.
 So, if you are looking for quality, 500 watts carry the day.

 Does More Watts Mean More Bass at Home?